 What’s the best way to store pool chemicals?
 Whether you’re storing pool chemicals away for the off-season, or you’re stocking up in spring to last you the entire in-season, our pool experts are here to help you store your pool chemicals safely:

-- What’s the ideal environment for storing pool chemicals?
-A cool, dry, secure, and well-ventilated place.
-In order to prevent any unnecessary exposure to toxins, pool chemicals should be stored in an area that provides good ventilation to remove any toxic vapors, fumes, mists, or airborne dust that could be floating around.
-Storing pool chemicals in your garage is not a good idea unless they are in some sort of locked storage bin or cabinet.
+- What’s the ideal environment for storing pool chemicals?You want to store your pool chemicals in a cool, dry, secure and well-ventilated place.
+In order to prevent any unnecessary exposure to toxins, pool chemicals should be stored in an area that provides good ventilation to remove any toxic vapors, fumes, mists, or dust that could be floating around.
 Many chemicals, especially oxidizers and strong acids, can corrode some metals, causing rust or other damage.
-Never store oxidizers near organic chemicals like gasoline, or in poorly ventilated areas that people enter.
+And you never want to store oxidizers near organic chemicals like gasoline, or in poorly ventilated areas that people enter.

-- What are the most common mistakes people make when storing their pool chemicals?Not keeping them cool and dry is probably the biggest mistake.
+- What are the most common mistakes people make when storing their pool chemicals?
+The most common storage mistake is choosing a bad environment for them – like one that’s damp or exposed to extreme weather temps.
 Allowing oxidizers to get wet can be dangerous.
 Also, allowing liquids to freeze can make the product unusable.

 - Is it so bad to use expired products?
-Unless a product has separated, become badly discolored, or developed a foul odor, it will likely still work, just not as effectively as when fresh.
+Unless a product has separated, become discolored, or developed a foul odor, it will likely still work, just not as effectively as when it’s fresh.

 Hopefully these answers give you the information you need to store your pool chemicals safely and easily.
 If you have specific questions on how to store chemicals that this post didn’t address, reach out to our customer care team at 1-866-HTH-POOL.